OptMap: Geometric Map Distillation via Submodular Maximization: Dynamically Reordered Streaming Submodular Maximization

 The dynamically reordered streaming submodular algorithm for geometric map distillation is given by \cref{alg:dynamic-reordering}.
 Intuitively, \cref{alg:dynamic-reordering} closely mirrors Sieve-Streaming (\cref{alg:seive-streaming}) with additional steps for efficiently tracking and updating the score of CEBC and the ordering scores used to select stream order.
 Multiple solutions are initialized on lines 2-5 identically to Sieve-Streaming.
 Lines 7-8 include the first deviation, where a sorted and unsorted set are initialized.
-We note that the input set order is randomized before optimization, and that both the sorted and unsorted sets are assumed to have mapping functions which relate the index of the order score to the element in $E$ such that $e_{i}$ has order score $\Theta_{S}(\gamma(i))$ if it is in the sorted set or $\Theta_{U}(\kappa(i))$ if it is in the unsorted set.
-The goal of the sorted set is to minimize the computational burden of dynamic reordering by limiting the available elements to evaluate next in the stream to a fixed size set.
-The size of the sorted set is controlled by the parameter $F$ as the sorted set will always have no more than $Fk$ elements.
-The single evaluation pass occurs on lines 10-16, where the details of key functions are left to their own algorithm blocks.
+Ordering scores are kept in two sets, the sorted set $\Theta_{s}$ and unsorted set $\Theta_{u}$.
+The ordering score for element $e_{i}$ is denoted as $\Theta_{s}(e_{i})$ or $\Theta_{u}(e_{i})$ depending on which set it belongs to.
+We note that the input set order is randomized before optimization.
+The single evaluation pass occurs on lines 10-16, where details of key functions are left to their own algorithm blocks.

-The selection process for deciding which element to evaluate next is given by \cref{alg:nextind}.
-This simple function returns the index of the highest scored element of the sorted set after removing that element and refilling the sorted set.
-This function illuminates the purpose of the sorted set: where finding the next index from a complete set requires an $O(|E|log|E|)$ complexity search for the highest valued element, keeping a sorted set reduces the complexity to $O(Fk*log(Fk))$ which can be directly controlled by the parameter $F$.
+\Cref{alg:nextind} returns the index of the highest scored element from the sorted set.
+The purpose of the sorted and unsorted sets is to minimize the burden of sorting the complete list of ordering scores.
+Finding the highest order score in the full input set requires a sort operation with complexity $O(NlogN)$ for sets with $N$ elements.
+This added complexity is mitigated by only sorting a set with fixed size $Fk$ where $F$ is a parameter and $k$ is the cardinality constraint.